Neizvestnyj/FlexiLogger/README.md

 ## License

-OmniLogger is licensed under the MIT License.
+FlexiLogger is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ---